isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

-The last portion we'll look at, and maybe the most important, involves the call to big query!
-In the 'buildAndRunQuery' function, we build up the query as a long string, then contruct an api function using googleAuthR functions, and finally make the API call, and get the results.
+The last portion we'll look at, and maybe the most important, involves the call to BigQuery!
+In the 'buildAndRunQuery' function, we build up the query as a long string, then construct an API function using googleAuthR functions, and finally make the API call, and get the results.
 There are helper functions found in the `bigQueryR <http://code.markedmondson.me/bigQueryR/>`_, but I think it's instructional to see how the backend works.
 In future QotM, we will explore